– General Introduction –

 - 2011: He finishes 2nd in the $25k NBC Heads-Up Championship for $300k.

 - 2014: He wins a $1.8k NLHE event in St.Louis for $36,259.

 → Beginnings ←

-Chris Moneymaker was born in Georgia but grew up in Tennesse.
-His family name “Moneymaker” came from his ancestors who had actually been making silver and gold coins.
+Chris Moneymaker was born in Georgia but grew up in Tennessee.
+His family name “Moneymaker” came from his ancestors who had made silver and gold coins as a trade.